 "This is where the Projection Foci come in," Pascal continued on.
 "They are built specifically for their deployment locale, attuned to the ley-lines each taps by design.
 They do not refine the mana itself; instead, they harness the magical pressure of the mana stream to energize near-depleted ether cycling through wide-area spell fields."

 The mental imagery that Kaede painted was a steam engine connected to a geothermal vent, using water to translate heat power into mechanical torque.

-"But of course, armies in the field have no such blessings," Sylviane hastened the conversation as they neared the destination.
-"Mages can either use their reserves to fortify camps, or they can bolster the army's mobility and enhance its combat effectiveness."
+"But armies in the field have no such blessings," Sylviane hastened the conversation as they neared the destination.
+"Mages can either use their reserves to fortify, or bolster the army's mobility and firepower."
 Then, as she looked back with a grin: "Bet you can guess which choice Weichsel picks."

 "Of course," the familiar girl smiled back.
 The Weichsel army always attacks.

 Her magic sensitivity could feel the tingle of layered auras as they passed into the innermost camp.
 Only this small area offered a full assortment of wards that would block teleportation and detect all manners of intrusion, since it protected the single most vulnerable point of failure for a Monarchy -- the King.

 King Leopold's expandable cabin -- or at least the outer room -- featured little more than a row of cushioned chairs and a huge desk that doubled as a map table.
 The only decorations were the man-sized Black Dragon Crest adorning the wall behind him, flanked by the judging stares of copied oil portraits on each side: the founding King Leopold I von Drachenlanzen, and his greatest general, the 'Commoner Marshal' Hermann von Mittermeyer.